- Litigation Management

 |Born||Providence, Rhode Island, July 29, 1980|

-· Jonathan co-authored the winning brief before the Seventh Circuit Court of Appeals which affirmed a grant of summary judgment to an employee welfare benefit plan in a participant's action for long-term disability benefits under ERISA § 502(a)(1)(B).
+•Co-authored the winning brief before the Seventh Circuit Court of Appeals which affirmed a grant of summary judgment to an employee welfare benefit plan in a participant's action for benefits under ERISA.

-· Jonathan helped obtain a victory on behalf of an employee welfare benefit plan and its claims administrator when the Fourth Circuit Court of Appeals rejected the former employee's alleged wrongful denial of benefits and breach of fiduciary duty claims, including her claim to equitable relief under CIGNA Corp. v.
+•Helped obtain a victory on behalf of an employee welfare benefit plan and insurance company when the Fourth Circuit Court of Appeals rejected the former employee's wrongful denial of benefits and breach of fiduciary duty claims, including her claim to equitable relief under CIGNA Corp. v.
 Amara, 131 S. Ct.
 1866 (2011).

-· Jonathan helped secure dismissal of claims for wrongful denial of benefits, intentional interference and failure to provide plan documents under ERISA, as well as a common law breach of contract claim in federal court involving an employer's severance plan.
+•Helped secure dismissal of claims for wrongful denial of benefits, intentional interference and failure to provide plan documents under ERISA, as well as a common law breach of contract claim in a suit involving an employer's severance plan.